-This is a measure of how goods and services of a corporation match or exceed customer expectations.
+This is a measure of how the goods and services of a corporation match or exceed customer expectations.
 CSAT is a chief indicator of credibility and long-term return from a client.
 The main purpose of measuring CSAT scores is to gain familiarity with the factors affecting the call center adversely or positively.

 18. Customer Effort Score

-This score helps to measure customer satisfaction and an indicator of credibility.
+This score helps to measure customer satisfaction and is an indicator of credibility.
 This score is measured by asking this question, “How simple was it to discuss the purpose of your call?”
 Score it within a range from 1 – 5 from Tough to Simple.